Medical expert of the article

 - Bronchiectasis.

-Vysokovorulentnye strains of anaerobic bacteria are small, non-cell-walled organisms.
-Mycoplasma is absorbed by the cells of the bronchi and alveoli, parasitizing on their membranes.
-Because of their introduction, the body forms an autoimmune reaction with a number of painful symptoms.
+Highly virulent strains of anaerobic bacteria are small organisms without cell walls.
+Mycoplasmas are absorbed by the cells of the bronchi and alveoli, parasitizing on their membranes.
+Due to their introduction into the body, an autoimmune reaction with a number of painful symptoms is formed.

-In addition to pneumonia, bacteria can cause such diseases:
+In addition to pneumonia, bacteria can cause the following diseases:

 - Acute inflammation of the upper respiratory tract.